Flowchart Symbols: Meaning and Examples

 Flowchart symbols are standardized diagram shapes used to visualize how a process works.
 Each symbol has a defined meaning — for example, a rectangle represents a process step, a diamond represents a decision, and a parallelogram represents input or output.

-Tiny example: Start → Process → Decision (Yes/No) → End
+Tiny example: Start → Process → Decision (Yes/No) → End.
+This simple pattern shows how the most common symbols work together in a standard process flow.

 Core Flowchart Symbols and Meanings